 That amount will be over $3 million dollars in today’s estimate.

-Since that unpleasant event, he forbade anyone mentioning the name “South Sea” while he was present.
+Since that unpleasant event, he forbade anyone from mentioning the name “South Sea” while he was present.

-He wrote more about religion and alchemy than he did for science.
+He wrote more about religion and alchemy than he did about science.

 Only in the 1960s his 10 million-word papers were published publicly.

 Interestingly, during his lifetime Newton did not share his religious views quite often; he just wrote about them.

-Newton’s descendants also kept those papers in secret, fearing that those papers would ruin his reputation and lead him to be accepted as a heretic.
+Newton’s descendants also kept those papers secret, fearing that those papers would ruin his reputation and lead him to be accepted as a heretic.

 Why do apples fall to the ground?

 Why doesn’t the moon, sun, and all the stars fall to the ground also?

 And, probably those were curiosities that paved his way towards his accomplishments in the theory of gravity.

 One of Isaac Newton’s most well-known books was the Principia (e).

 In the book, he shares three important laws of motion, as we know them as Newton’s three laws.

 The first one states that if there is no outside force, a stationary object will not move.
 And, without an outside force, a moving object will not stop.

 The second law: the more force equals more acceleration.

 The third law: “Every action has an equal and opposite reaction,” for instance, a balloon goes up, and air goes down.

 Isaac Newton was a member of the Parliament of England.